Clone Dynamic Disk to HDD or SSD in Windows 7 (No Data Loss)

-User case: can I clone a dynamic disk?
+User case: Can I clone a dynamic disk?

+I contacted Crucial via online chat, and was told that the Acronis software cannot clone a dynamic disk, and that I should try software by Macrium or Clonezilla.
 I downloaded Macrium Reflect, but the free version does not support cloning dynamic disks either.
 The paid version does, but the price is too expensive.
-It seems kind of crazy to spend that much money on software I'm probably only going to use once, and still no guarantee that it will work."
+It seems kind of crazy to spend that much money on software I'm probably only going to use once, and still no guarantee that it will work.

-What is dynamic disk in Windows?
+What is a Windows dynamic disk?

 Why clone dynamic disk to basic disk?